ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 After a crescendo I almost couldn't bear, he stopped suddenly, and slouched as if dead.
 He was dragged outside by Sartlong and Lhagwa, all the while his mantra whispered autonomously from his lips.

 No one said anything.
-I could hear the river outside and for the first time in 90 minutes the world felt bigger than our cacooning ortz.
+I could hear the river outside and for the first time in 90 minutes the world felt bigger than our cacooning ort.
 I was shell shocked.
 I've never felt more speechless.
-In the wake of what we witnessed, Anuka softly explained that the ceremony was over, and that he was outside deliberating with the spirts.
+In the wake of what we witnessed, Anuka softly explained that the ceremony was over, and that he was outside deliberating with the spirits.
 "Didn't he seem so strong?", she admiringly whispered.

 Five minutes later he returned, not as a medium of spirits, but once more as Godla.
 We had sought answers to questions we had about directions to take in our currently tumultuous lives, and he divulged the answers he had learned from within the spirit world.

 As he spoke, I strained to listen to the sounds of his voice.
 Mongolian is such a beautiful language.
 I felt so fragile after the ritual that even without hearing Anuka's translation, I wanted to cry.

-After the ceremony, we went straight to our ortz.
+After the ceremony, we went straight to our ort.
 It was 2am and the night was bitterly cold.
 Anuka started a small fire to fall asleep to.
 What just happened?
 As I lay curled in my sleeping bag in the silence of night, the sounds of his rhythmically distorted voice replayed in my mind at a deafening volume, like I was on a powerful hallucinogen.
 I drifted off into a feverish dream.
 The dogs started barking far in the distance.

 ## Day 7: The bear strikes again

-In the morning Anuka came back with news from the other ortz.
+In the morning Anuka came back with news from the other ort.
 A reindeer had been killed by the bear last night.
 Godla and Sartlong had already processed the body.
 I took the camera, kicked on my boots, and rushed outside.
 By the river I found what remained of the reindeer.

 {% include gallery.html
     images="2023-09-14-north-mongolia/7/__2023-09-02_21-57-55-531000_cam.webp,2023-09-14-north-mongolia/7/__2023-09-02_22-02-51-687000_cam.webp"